ConduitIO/conduit/docs/processors.md

 ```
 The request to create a processor is described in [api.swagger.json](/pkg/web/openapi/swagger-ui/api/v1/api.swagger.json).

-## Supported transforms
+## Supported processors

-Conduit provides a number of built-in transforms, such as filtering fields, replacing them, posting payloads to HTTP endpoints etc.
+Conduit provides a number of built-in processors, such as filtering fields, replacing them, posting payloads to HTTP endpoints etc.
-Conduit also provides the ability to write custom transforms in JavaScript.
+Conduit also provides the ability to write custom processors in JavaScript.

-### Built-in transforms
+### Built-in processors

-An up-to-date list of all built-in transforms and detailed descriptions can be found [here](https://pkg.go.dev/github.com/conduitio/conduit/pkg/processor/transform/txfbuiltin).
+An up-to-date list of all built-in processors and detailed descriptions can be found [here](https://pkg.go.dev/github.com/conduitio/conduit/pkg/processor/procbuiltin).
-An example is available in [extract-field-transform.sh](/examples/transforms/extract-field-transform.sh).
+An example is available in [extract-field-transform.sh](/examples/processors/extract-field-transform.sh).
 The script will
-set up a pipeline with the built-in extract-field transform.
+set up a pipeline with the built-in extract-field processors.

 ### JavaScript transforms